 And yet it spins...

 Galileo Galilei was the first person to observe the moons of Jupiter.
-Here were bodies that orbited something other than the Earth.
-If not everything orbited the Earth, then wasn't it possible the Earth itself could be in orbit?
+He saw objects in the sky that clearly orbited something other than the Earth.

-For this, he was put under house arrest for the last 32 years of his life.
-He is supposed to have said the provocative "And yet it moves" after being forced to recant the heliocentric model.
+For this transgression, he was under house arrest for the last 32 years of his life.

-But we can understand why it was confusing, we are on a ball spinning at 1000 mph at the equator and yet it doesn't feel that way.
-While the spinning of the Earth doesn't seem to impact us immediately, beyond the day-night cycle, there are several fascinating consequences.
+But we can understand why it was confusing for those bishops and beadles.
+We are on a ball spinning at 1000 mph at the equator, and yet, somehow, it just doesn't feel that way.
+While the spinning of the Earth doesn't seem to impact us immediately, beyond the day-night cycle, there are in fact several fascinating consequences.

 If you can cast your mind back to the last time you were on a merry-go-round at the park you can begin to see why.
 As the merry-go-round spins faster you are more and more liable to be flung off.
 This is due to the centrifugal force and is why you have to hang on to the ride.